pentestplus/h4cker-web/README.md

 - Hacking Web Applications (The Art of Hacking Series) LiveLessons - Coming Soon!
 - Advanced Network Hacking (The Art of Hacking Series) LiveLessons - Coming Soon!

 These courses serve as comprehensive guide for any network and security professional who is starting a career in ethical hacking and penetration testing.
-It also can help individuals preparing for the Offensive Security Certified Professional (OSCP), the Certified Ethical Hacker (CEH), and any other ethical hacking certification.
+It also can help individuals preparing for the Offensive Security Certified Professional (OSCP), the Certified Ethical Hacker (CEH), CompTIA PenTest+, and any other ethical hacking certification.
 This course helps any cyber security professional that want to learn the skills required to becoming a professional ethical hacker or that want to learn more about general hacking methodologies and concepts.

 ## CompTIA PenTest+ Cert Guide (Certification Guide)